iamhoerby/colorVirus/README.md

 # Wie man das Spiel zum Laufen bringt:
 1. Clone and save the repository
 2. Install the dependencies with "npm i"
-3. enter "npm start" to start the server on port 3000
+3. Enter "npm start" to start the server on port 3000
-4. open "http://localhost:3000/" in your browser
+4. Open "http://localhost:3000/" in your browser
 5. Read the rules before you enter your name and start the game

 This is a boilerplate repository for the JavaScript SEP.